ikem-krueger/ikem-krueger.github.io/_posts/2018-02-23-ccache-for-faster-compilation.md

 I was working on Debian, modifying GPicView.

-So I got the sources, changed the source files, and build the package.
 I know that gcc, make, and some other tools create cache files, but they are thrown away, everytime the package is rebuild.

 So I searched for a way to keep the cached files, to speed up the building process.
 And that's where I found [ccache](https://ccache.samba.org/).